spsanderson/MyTwinMind/README.md

 python scrape_twinmind_memories.py --output memories --database ..\twinmind-private\memories.db
 ```

-If you use a custom `--output` directory or `--database` path, keep it outside
+If you use a custom `--output` directory, `--database` path, or `--log-database`
-tracked source paths or add it to `.gitignore` before exporting private data.
+path, keep it outside tracked source paths or add it to `.gitignore` before
+exporting private data.

 View a SQLite ledger in a local read-only browser UI: